 What are Fugitive Emissions?

 Fugitive emissions or FEs refer to the unintended release of environmentally harmful gases or vapors from industrial activities or facilities.
-It is estimated that 51% of all fugitive emissions have been contributed to valves.
+It is estimated that 51% of these fugitive emissions have been attributed to valves.

-In a typical facility, most emissions are from valves and connectors since these are the most prevalent components and often number in the thousands.
+In a typical facility most emissions are from valves and connectors, the most prevalent components, which often number in the thousands.
 Seal or gasket failure due to normal wear or improper maintenance is the major cause of these valve emissions.

 Besides contributing to the loss of salable product, fugitive emissions pose a risk to the health and safety of workers as well as to the surrounding communities.

 In October 1948, the mill town